hardbyte/common-expression-language/README.md

 ### Extensions

-- Use a Pratt parser once Chumsky supports it (https://github.com/zesterer/chumsky/pull/380)
+- Use a Pratt parser ~once~ now that Chumsky supports it (https://github.com/zesterer/chumsky/pull/464)
 - Possibly write a bytecode compiler for a simple stack based VM...
 - Research and try the existing Rust implementations of CEL.
 - Benchmark the Cloud Custodian Python-CEL implementation against the Rust ones.